AM172-ce/Yolov9-on-VisDrone-dataset/README.md

 - Installing Dependencies

 Required library installation.
-In this section, to download the output file through the share with me section of the drive. which is due to GPU limitations; We had to keep practicing between multiple Google accounts.
-For this purpose, in this section, the half-finished file of the previous account can be downloaded again in the notebook of the new account.
+In this section, to download the output file through the "Share with Me" section of the drive. which is due to GPU limitations; We had to resume training between multiple Google accounts.
+For this purpose, in this section, the half-finished file of the previous account can be downloaded again in the notebook of the new account (by its ID in the drive).

 ```python
 !pip install -U -q Pydrive2